Genymotion Desktop includes a Graphical User Interface (launchpad) that allows you to configure, launch, and manage your Virtual Devices.

 Check or uncheck Enable QuickBoot to toggle quick boot with QEMU.

-> Warning: Quick boot may cause various boot and stability issues.
-Leave it disabled if unsure.
+> Warning: Quick boot may cause various boot and stability issues. > Leave it disabled if unsure.

 VirtualBox

-Set VirtualBox Network mode:
+Set VirtualBox Network mode.

-- NAT (default): Network Address Translation (NAT) is the simplest way of accessing an external network from a virtual device.
-NAT does not require any configuration on the host network.
-For this reason, NAT is the default networking mode.
+NAT is the simplest way of accessing an external network from a virtual device.

-- Bridge: In bridged mode, the virtual device is a full participant in the physical network.
 The virtual device can contact other machines on the network.
-Other machines can contact the virtual device as if the virtual device were a physical computer.
+The virtual device can be contacted by other machines on the network as if the virtual device were a physical computer.

 Other